 Profession: Swim Coach/Author

-Set small goals: I’m a big believer in thin slicing: the smaller the goal, the more motivation you have you achieve it.
+- Set small goals: I’m a big believer in thin slicing: the smaller the goal, the more motivation you have to achieve it.

 Top 10: Hleketani Makhubele